-These bonds must be purchased from a surety company which is authorized to sell them in your particular state.
+These bonds must be purchased from a surety company that is authorized to sell them in your particular state.
 A good place to start your application for a commercial surety bond would be to go online and check first whether a license bond is required for your profession in the state you intend to do business.
-If you find that a bond is required in your state, you should then look for a company which is authorized to sell the kind of bond you need.
-NFP is the best Choice, because they are the largest bonding company in this country, and they are authorized to sell bonds in all 50 states.
+If you find that a bond is required in your state, you should then look for a company that is authorized to sell the kind of bond you need.
+NFP is the best choice, because they are the largest bonding company in this country, and it is authorized to sell bonds in all 50 states.

 After submitting your application, background and credit check may or may not be required, and if not, you will probably have your bond issued in just a few days.
 When a credit check and/or background check is necessary, the process takes a little longer, but you should still receive your bond fairly quickly in the mail.
 Once you have your bond in hand, you are covered and legally allowed to conduct business within the borders of your state.